 The Origin of National Grandparents' Day

-In 1973, Senator Jennings Randolph introduced a resolution in the United States Senate to establish National Grandparents' Day.
-The resolution garnered widespread support, and on August 3, 1978, President Jimmy Carter signed it into law.
-According to the proclamation, National Grandparents' Day was to be observed on the first Sunday after Labor Day each year.
+In 1973, Senator Jennings Randolph introduced a resolution in the United States Senate to establish National Grandparents Day.
+The resolution gained widespread support, and on August 3, 1978, President Jimmy Carter signed it into law.
+According to the proclamation, it was to be observed on the first Sunday after Labor Day each year, thus creating an annual observance to honor and appreciate grandparents, reflecting on their invaluable contributions to the family unit and society as a whole.

 Celebrating Their Wisdom and Experience